 With a grand staircase and beautiful chandelier made from Murano glass, this hotel is a wonderful Venetian experience in and of itself.

 The hotel rooms are well furnished and large by European standards.
 The bathrooms are nicely renovated, and come stocked with toiletries.
-Our room even had a large walk-in closet, not a feature you find in many hotels.
+Our room even had a large walk-in closet.
+Not a feature you find in many hotels.

 And the view from our room was quintessential Venice!

 Although Venice can be crowded, that is expected in a tourist city and shouldn’t stop you from visiting.
 But there are plenty of quiet canals and tiny alleyways where you’ll feel like you’re the only person in the city.
-Let yourself wander, and chances are you will fall in love with Venice, as well.
+Let yourself wander, and chances are you will fall in love with Venice and enjoy your time there, as well.